QPADL: Post-Quantum Private Spectrum Access with Verified Location and DoS Resilience: Framework Instantiations

 \subsection{Instantiation via Parallelization}

-Our design rationale is to improve the online server delay, especially when several queries are invoked by multiple users.
+Our parallelization objective is to reduce online $\psd$ response latency under concurrent user demand, since this component directly affects the practicality of privacy-preserving spectrum access in large-scale SAS deployments.
 Numerous GPU-accelerated works \cite{gunther2022gpu, lam2023gpu, li2025cat} have been proposed to improve the efficiency of PIR schemes.
-Gunther et al. \cite{gunther2022gpu} propose CIP-PIR, where GPU acceleration is leve-raged to improve offline server computation, but without addressing online server runtime, which is directly related to response delay. \cite{li2025cat} attempts to improve the efficiency of homomorphic encryption-based single-server PIR, and therefore do not align with our design rationale to provide resiliency against rogue attacks and single root of trust.
-Herein, we introduce the NVIDIA GPU architecture.
-We then describe our parallelized PIRs, which can be of independent interest beyond our use case to anonymous spectrum access.
+Gunther et al. \cite{gunther2022gpu} propose CIP-PIR, where GPU acceleration is leveraged to improve offline server computation, but without addressing online server runtime, which is directly related to response delay. \cite{li2025cat} attempts to improve the efficiency of homomorphic encryption-based single-server PIR and therefore does not align with our design rationale to provide resiliency against rogue attacks and a single root of trust.
+We next summarize the relevant GPU execution model and then present parallelized realizations of the PIR response computation